michalsida/demo-oracle-mybatis/README.md

 ## Mapping of returned cursor

-Oracle DB supports a generic data type `SYS_REFCURSOR`, which represents a result set type and can be passed between PL/SQL procedures/functions.
+Oracle DB supports a generic data type `SYS_REFCURSOR`, which represents a generic result set type and can be passed between PL/SQL procedures/functions.
 MyBatis supports a mapping of this DB collection type as an output parameter or return value.
 It can be mapped to Java `Collection` of something easily.

-All four variants of mapping can be used similarly as in previous cases (Map x POJO, procedure x function), so only one variant will be described in this documentation and the other variants will be present only in code.
-Variant for function and POJO is in `cz.sidik.demo.oraclemybatis.mapper.CursorMapper.getEmployeesDao`:
+All four variants of mapping can be used similarly as in previous cases (Map x POJO, procedure x function), so only one variant will be described in this documentation and the other variants can be explored in code only.
+The variant for function and POJO is in `cz.sidik.demo.oraclemybatis.mapper.CursorMapper.getEmployeesDao`:

 ```java